-1. The term being linearized.
-Gauss-Newton and Wiberg linearize the residual \mathbf{r} while Newton linearizes the whole data term \mathcal{D} .

-2. The way in which each method solves for the incremental parameters $\Delta \mathbf{c}$, $\Delta \mathbf{p}$ and $\Delta \mathbf{q}$.
-Gauss-Newton and Newton can either solve for them simultaneously or in an alternated fashion while Wiberg defines its own procedure to solve for different sets of parameters12.
+- 1. The term being linearized.
+Gauss-Newton and Wiberg linearize the residual $\mathbf{r}$ while Newton linearizes the whole data term $\mathcal{D}$ . - 2.
+The way in which each method solves for the incremental parameters $\Delta c$ , $\Delta p$ and $\Delta q$ .
+Gauss-Newton and Newton can either solve for them simultaneously or in an alternated fashion while Wiberg defines its own procedure to solve for different sets of parameters.

 The following subsections thoroughly explain how the previous optimization methods are used in CGD algorithms.
-In order to simplify their comprehension full derivations will be given for all methods using the SSD data term (Equation 11) with both asymmetric (Section 3.2.3) and bidirectional (Section 3.2.4) compositions13 while only direct solutions will be given for the Project-Out data term (Equation 19).
+In order to simplify their comprehension full derivations will be given for all methods using the SSD data term (Eq.
+11) with both asymmetric (Sect.
+3.2.3) and bidirectional (Sect.
+3.2.4) compositions while only direct solutions will be given for the Project-Out data term (Eq.
+19).
+Note that, in Sect.
+3.2, we already derived update rules for the regularized expression in Eq.
+14 and, consequently, there is no need to consider regularization throughout this section.